Prepare for Inspection at the U.S. Port of Entry

 An I-94 is a record of your travel to the United States.
 You should check the accuracy of your I-94 after you arrive in the U.S., and you should keep a copy for your records.
 This will be one of the documents you must submit through MyISSS.

-- If you arrive via air or sea, your I-94 will be recorded electronically, and you can access and print your electronic "Most Recent I-94" arrival record after inspection.
+- If you arrive via air or sea, your I-94 will be recorded electronically.
+You can access and print your electronic "Most Recent I-94" arrival record within one to two days after your arrival.

 - If you arrive via a land border, you may be given a paper Form I-94 record.
 To save time at the border, apply for a land border I-94 arrival record seven (or fewer) days before your arrival.